*We are currently hiring student mail clerks! To learn more about the position and to apply, visit our student employement opportunities page!*

 - There is a UPS Store at 1555 Sherman Avenue.

 University Residential Life collects mail forwarding information.
 It is important to note that not all mail can be forwarded.
 So, you are encouraged to notify friends, family, and companies of your summer mailing address to ensure delivery.
-Refer to Mail Forwarding Information for more details and to provide your forwarding address.
+Refer to our Summer Mail Forwarding page for more details and to provide your forwarding address.

 Stop Unwanted Mail

-Reducing unwanted mail helps protect the environment, saves time, landfill space and makes your life easier.
+Reducing unwanted mail helps protect the environment, saves time and landfill space, and makes your life easier.
 We encourage you to follow the steps below to elminate or reduce unwanted junk mail at your home or office.
 Here are some things you can do to help:

 Reduce Pre-screened Credit Card Offers: